jordanbean-msft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-03.md

     docker push <acr-name>.azurecr.io/rockpaperscissors-server:latest
     ```
     > [!NOTE]
    > A alternative, streamlined approach to build and push a container to Azure Container Registry can be performed with the [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview/) feature.
 Leveraging the 'acr build' command, the above steps 3 and 4 can combined.
+>
-Launch the following command from the Resource folder:
+Launch the following command from the Resource folder to use the 'acr' build' command:
-    ```
+    ```shel
         az acr build --image <prefix>-rockpaperscissors-server:latest --registry <name of your Azure Container Registry> --file UI/dockerfile .
     ```
 >